 Dead Trees Are Anything But DeadI recently learned that dead trees provide vital habitat for more than 1,000 species of wildlife nationwide.
 The two most common types of dead wood you’ll find in your yard, along a trail or at a park are snags (upright) and logs (on the ground).
 Despite their name, dead trees are crawling with life.
 From the basking lizards on top to the beetles underneath, the list of wildlife that depend on logs feels endless.
 Here’s a sampling of what you may find if you explore a log more closely.
 What have you observed on, under or near a dead tree?

 Summer is a fantastic time to find lizards, turtles and other cold-blooded species basking in the sun.
-This behavior is primarily a matter of thermoregulation, but may also be a means to regulate Vitamin D. Ants, snails and other insects are often found crawling along a log, while chipmunks and squirrels may use it as a place to rest.
+This behavior is primarily a matter of thermoregulation, but may also be a means to acquire Vitamin D. Ants, snails and other insects are often found crawling along a log, while chipmunks and squirrels may use it as a place to rest.
+Plus mushrooms tend to grow here, whose mycelium helps the wood decay.

 A nature walk rarely feels complete without flipping at least one log.
-The treasures beneath a log may include beetles, worms, spiders, salamanders, newts or centipedes.
+The treasures beneath a log may include beetles, worms, spiders, salamanders, newts and centipedes.
 What you find on your flipping adventure will depend on the time of year, weather, moisture, and a number of other factors, but it’s all worth it.
-As you flip, roll the log back toward you, using it as a barrier and giving critters a chance to get away.
+As you turn the log over, roll it back towards you, using it as a barrier and giving critters a chance to get away.

 Moss, fungi and lichen are a few special organisms that can be found growing on logs.
 The simple structure of mosses (a type of bryophyte) allow them to grow where other plants may not be able.
 Dead wood is a place where many species of lichen and fungi thrive as well.

-Understandably, not everyone wants or has space for dead wood in their yard.
-You can visit a local nature site and investigate the wildlife that depend on logs near you.
+Understandably, not everyone wants or has space for dead wood in their yard, but it is a great way to attract wildlife.
+You can visit a local nature site and investigate the wildlife that depend on logs in your area.
 Enter your zip code into Nature Find to get a list of parks and trails nearby.